keithrozario/lambda-cache/README.md

 # Basics

 _simple_lambda_cache_ prioritizes simplicity over performance and flexibility.
-The goal of the package is to provide the **simplest** way for developers cache api calls in their Lambda functions quickly, and easily.
+The goal of the package is to provide the **simplest** way for developers to cache api calls in their Lambda functions.

 Currently only SSM Parameters and Secrets from Secrets Manager are supported.